X Factor 2018: Liam Payne and Nile Rodgers will be Louis Tomlinson's guest mentors at Judges' Houses

 He also recently appeared on Strictly Come Dancing, with the professional dancers performing to a medley of his greatest hits.

-Elsewhere in The X Factor Judges’ Houses, Ayda Field will be joined by guest judges Adam Lambert and Leona Lewis, while Robbie Williams will seek the advice of David Walliams and Simon Cowell will invite 50 (!) stars from the music industry into his Malibu mansion.
+Elsewhere in The X Factor Judges’ Houses, Ayda Field will be joined by guests Adam Lambert and Leona Lewis, while Robbie Williams will seek the advice of David Walliams, and Simon Cowell will invite a group of stars from the music industry into his Malibu mansion.